Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = 1.6.7 =
+- Amount in order title is formatted corresponding to Price Display Settings.
 - Added [Test Mode] to the order title if payment was made in Test mode.
 - Notice added to the settings regrading caching plugins.
 - A small bug introduced in previous version has been fixed.